 The landscape of your property and the environment around it play an important role in the health conditions of your building structure and the overall health of your foundation.
-There are many factors that are responsible for causing structural damage on a building.
-For example, the humidity and the water index of the soils beneath effect the homes when the soils contract or expand.
-Depending on the soil's water content the response of the soils will immediately be to expand with excess hydrogen particles from water, or to contract and shrink when the aggregate soil lacks hydration.
+There are many factors that are responsible for causing structural damage to a building.
+For example, the humidity and the water index of the soils beneath affect the homes when the soils contract or expand.
+Depending on the soil's water content the response of the soils will immediately be to expand with excess hydrogen particles from water or to contract and shrink when the aggregate soil lacks hydration.

 Having a proper drainage system in place can help facilitate the tedious process when faced with the project of reducing the movement of your foundation.
 There are several drainage options and picking the right one is just depending on your personal situation or components that pertain to the environmental elements your property faces.

 Having proper ways to drainage water from your property is crucial.
-Not only does a drainage system help keep water away from a foundation, but they also prevent water damage by intercepting excess water, and can help control water content surrounding your home.
-There are several ways that you can implement a proper drainage system to your home.
+Not only does a drainage system help keep water away from a foundation, but they also prevent water damage by intercepting excess water and can help control water content surrounding your home.
+There are several ways that you can implement a proper drainage system in your home.

-Some the most commonly used systems put into practice today can be as easy as extending your gutters down spout to pull away several feet from your foundation – to as intricate as placing French drain system to keep control of excess water
+Some of the most commonly used systems put into practice today can be as easy as extending the downspout of your gutter to pull away several feet from your foundation – to as intricate as placing a French drain system to keep control of excess water.

 - Drain Pipes can be a clean, fast and effective way of moving water from a standing puddle.
 In order for this type of drainage system to work you need a discharge area lower than the water inlet allowing for a proper slope for fluids to flow with the use of underground PVC

 - Berm/Site Grading is a process of changing your surface landscape to encourage the desired direction of the excess water flow.
 Many drainage issues are stemmed from poor grading techniques during a home’s construction.